 Let’s look at these elements in more depth.

-Operating or Driving
+Requirement 1: Operating or Driving

-Some states refer to “operating” or “being in actual physical control” of a vehicle instead of “driving” a vehicle.
+That’s because some state laws refer to “operating” or “being in actual physical control” of a vehicle instead of “driving” a vehicle.
 Operating or being in control of a vehicle certainly includes driving but might also encompass:

 - Sleeping behind the wheel while intoxicated